 The Lewis N. Cotlow Fund

-Since 1990, the Lewis N. Cotlow Field Research Fund has supported over 150 anthropological research projects by GW students in nearly 50 countries.
+Since 1990, the Lewis N. Cotlow Field Research Fund has supported over 150 anthropological research projects by GW students in over 50 countries.
 The Fund was created by a $150,000 bequest from the estate of Lewis Cotlow (1898-1987), an explorer, author, and filmmaker who attended GW.

 Any topic relevant to anthropology's four fields is appropriate.
 Illustrated at right are archaeological excavation, laboratory study of monkey dentition, ethnographic research in Ghana and Colombia, and analysis of a skeletal collection at the Smithsonian.
 Among the many studies the Cotlow Fund has supported are an examination of fair trade activists in San Francisco; Mesoamerican ceramics; midwifery in Washington, DC; rumors of organ trafficking in Cambodia; the behavior of orphaned and non-orphaned baboons; and Hopi attempts to preserve intangible aspects of their heritage.